thinkinglabs/thinkinglabs.github.io/_drafts/what-is-continuous-delivery.md

 >
 > -- Edwards Deming, Out of the Crisis, point 5 from the [14 Points for Management](https://deming.org/explore/fourteen-points/)

-Continuous Delivery requires the adoption of a set of technological changes - [*Version Control*](#version-control-everything), trunk-based development, [*Continuous Integration*](#continuous-integration), [*Continuous Testing*](#continuous-testing), [*Deployment Pipeline*](#deployment-pipeline), automated configuration, Infrastructure as Code, evolutionary architecture, database migrations, monitoring and alerting, incremental releases - as well as organisational changes - [*Small Batch Sizes*](#work-in-small-batches), empowered product teams, cross-functional teams, shared incentives, blameless post-mortems, you build it, you run it, everyone does on-call, continuous change review, traceability of changes, upskilling and empowering staff, Conway's Law alginment, [*Continuous Improvement*](#pursue-continuous-improvement-relentlessly).
+Continuous Delivery requires the adoption of a set of technological changes - [*Version Control*](#version-control-everything), trunk-based development, [*Continuous Integration*](#continuous-integration), [*Continuous Testing*](#continuous-testing), [*Deployment Pipeline*](#deployment-pipeline), automated configuration, Infrastructure as Code, evolutionary architecture, database migrations, monitoring and alerting, incremental releases (Smith, 2020) - as well as organisational changes - [*Small Batch Sizes*](#work-in-small-batches), empowered product teams, cross-functional teams, shared incentives, blameless post-mortems, you build it, you run it, everyone does on-call, continuous change review, traceability of changes, upskilling and empowering staff, Conway's Law alignment, [*Continuous Improvement*](#pursue-continuous-improvement-relentlessly) (Smith, 2020).

 Adopting Continuous Delivery is hard work.
 It requires applying all of these changes to the unique circumstances and constraints of the organisation.
 Implementing Continuous Delivery will, henceforth, not happen overnight, as already mentioned in [*Automate the Right Things*](#automate-the-right-things).
 It will be the result of continuously improving the IT delivery process.

-An organisation is a complex adaptive system in which behaviours emerge from unpredictable interactions.
+In the end, an organisation is a complex adaptive system in which behaviours emerge from unpredictable interactions.
 The cause and effect of an event can only be understood in retrospect.
-Additionally, everyone only has limited information.
+Every individual has only a limited amount of information.
 No one has a complete overview of the whole delivery process.
 Consequently, adopting Continuous Delivery means implementing changes in highly uncertain conditions.

 To move forward, we need something to guide us.
-We need a continuous improvement framework such as the [Improvement Kata](http://www-personal.umich.edu/~mrother/The_Improvement_Kata.html).
-It helps us to execute and measure organisational change to reach goals in uncertain conditions.
+We need a continuous improvement framework such as the [Improvement Kata](http://www-personal.umich.edu/~mrother/The_Improvement_Kata.html), that helps us to execute and measure organisational change to reach goals in uncertain conditions.
 Due to the uncertainty, we do not know how the results will be achieved.
 Progress is non-linear.
 Accordingly, the framework guides experimentation and problem-solving.

 As already mentioned in the introduction, adopting Continuous Delivery is not a project with an end date.
-It is the result of continuously improving.
-In this regard, the [*Deployment Pipeline*](#deployment-pipeline) will be built incrementally.
+It is the result of this continuous improvement.
+As such, the [*Deployment Pipeline*](#deployment-pipeline) will be built incrementally, as already outlined in [Automate the Right Things](#automate-the-right-things).

 Again, to succeed, it is invaluable that everyone from the team is involved and as such [*Accountable as a Team for the Delivery Process*](#accountable-as-a-team-for-the-delivery-process).